 - The review of literature and other introductory statements provide evidence for the importance of the paper to physical therapy.

 - Elements in the paper are described with sufficient clarity to permit replication by others.

 - The discussion includes: conclusions that are confined to the design, methods, and findings of the study; reference to the research hypothesis and/or question posed and the basis for that hypothesis/question; the logical and practical relationships of the conclusions to the work of others; implications of the conclusions for knowledge, decisions, and application in physical therapy, implications for further research.

 - The paper represents a useful contribution to the knowledge base of physical therapy.

 What Recipients Receive

-A framed certificate will be presented to the author(s) by APTA's Board of Directors at NEXT (formerly APTA Annual Conference) and an official announcement will appear in an association publication.
+A plaque will be presented to the eligible author(s) by APTA's Board of Directors at the NEXT Conference and Exposition and an official announcement will appear in an association publication.
 (With the recommendation of the Publication Awards Subcommittee, and at the discretion of the Board of Directors, if a selected article has two or more eligible authors, each will be presented with the award.)

 During the online submission process, the following documents will be required for upload:

 Nominations must be submitted electronically.
 All materials completed and submitted for each nomination must be received by the APTA Honors and Awards Program on or before December 1, 2014, to be considered for 2015 Honors and Awards Program.
 Please note that the nominator is responsible for reviewing and ensuring the proper completion of all steps within the online nomination submission process before final submission.